benevolent-games/slate/readme.md

 <br/>

-## 🔮 advanced stuff

-### plain elements: gold and silver
+## 🥇 plain elements — gold and silver

 gold and silver are "plain" elements, which are alternatives to LitElement.
 they're used as primitives underlying our carbon and oxygen components.
+for most cases you probably want to stick with carbon/oxygen, and only use gold/silver when you're doing some funky sorcery, or you yearn to go back to a simpler time, without hooks.

 consider these imports for the following examples: